Skip to main content

 A CSL module consists of a group of global symbols defined in a file, which can be imported into a CSL program through the @import_module builtin.

-Builtin syntax
+Builtin Syntax

 The @import_module builtin has two overloads: